 The state of South Carolina is 5th in the nation for the number of residents who carry flood insurance policies.
 This is mostly because so many homes and businesses are located in designated flood plains and the owners are therefore required by their lenders to carry this coverage.
 Whether or not you live in a designated flood zone, as a South Carolina resident, you run this risk of financial losses due to flood damage.
 You can protect yourself with a South Carolina flood insurance policy.

 Homeowners and business insurance policies do not provide coverage for losses due to flood damage.
 Only a flood insurance policy through the NFIP, or National Flood Insurance Program, can protect your investment from overflow events.
-An independent agent in the Trusted Choice® network can review flood zone maps with you and answer your questions as well as help you secure a flood insurance policy.
+An independent insurance agent in our network can review flood zone maps with you and answer your questions as well as help you secure a flood insurance policy.
 Find an agent today in your neighborhood and receive a variety of South Carolina flood insurance quotes for various levels of coverage.

 South Carolina Flood Risk Facts